-The aggregation step is of vital importance of information propagation for the graph structure, which decides how much neighbors' information should be propagated.
-Mean-pooling is one of the most straightforward aggregation operation~\cite{van2018graph,zhang2019star,sun2019multi,zhang2019inductive,tan2020learning}, which treats neighbors equally,
+The aggregation step is of the vital importance of information propagation for the graph structure, which decides how much neighbors' information should be propagated.
+Mean-pooling is one of the most straightforward aggregation operations~\cite{van2018graph,zhang2019star,sun2019multi,zhang2019inductive,tan2020learning}, which treats neighbors equally,

 Mean-pooling is easy for implementation but might be inappropriate when the importance of neighbors is significantly different.
 Following the traditional GCN, some works employ ``degree normalization''~\cite{chen2020revisiting,he2020lightgcn,wu2020joint}, which assigns weights to nodes based on the graph structure,